 When you have graduated from a bachelor’s in a counseling program that has met CACREP standards, degree holders now have an opportunity to apply to the National Board for Certified Counselors (NBCC) – the professional agency that awards the National Certified Counselor(NCC) certificate.
 While this certification offers a variety of professional benefits, it does not eliminate the need for you to obtain a state license.
 One of the benefits of this certification is that some states offer a fast track regarding the licensing procedures for National Certified Counselor certificate holders.

-Once licensed, counselors have a variety of credential and training options pertaining to specialty patient populations, treatment methodologies, and clinical environments.
+Once licensed, counselors have a variety of credentials and training options pertaining to specialty patient populations, treatment methodologies, and clinical environments.
 These advanced credentials include some, but not all available certificates:

 - CCMHC – Certified Clinical Mental Health Counselor